Fishing Tournament, Secondhand Shopping Crawl, or Golfing Options! Learn more on the Events web page.

 There have never been more ways to communicate and communicating has never been more difficult!
 If you know, you know; and if you don’t know, this session may be for you too!
 Join Education and Communication Coordinator Bev Wagner, of Dubuque Metropolitan Area Solid Waste Agency, as she moderates a round table about all things related to trying to help people learn and care about solid waste and recycling.

 Hear from industry stakeholders who will share ideas about managing batteries in Iowa and recommendations for supporting legislation that promotes responsible battery management.
-Panelist will include Environmental Engineer Garrett Prestegard, Cedar Rapids Linn County Solid Waste and ISOSWO President, Area Director of Government Affairs Julie Ketchum, WM; Chief Executive Officer Michael McCoy, Metro Waste Authority; Portable Rechargeable Battery Association Representative.
+Presenters will include Environmental Engineer Garrett Prestegard, Cedar Rapids Linn County Solid Waste and ISOSWO President, Area Director of Government Affairs Julie Ketchum, WM, and Chief Operating Officer Leslie Irlbeck, Metro Waste Authority.

 Track A: Compost Roundtable